CBC.ca and Accessibility

 For Mac users, VoiceOver is available as a standard part of the OS X operating system.

-CBC has launched a dedicated Accessibility Feedback Form for inquiries relating to accessibility and digital content, broadcasts and or facilities around the country.
+CBC has a dedicated Accessibility Feedback Form for inquiries relating to accessibility and digital content, broadcasts and or facilities around the country.

 Closed captioning is available for many CBC-TV shows offered online.